nickpoerio/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `warper()`, which appears in cell #7 of the IPython notebook.
-The `warper()` function takes as inputs an image (`img`), as well as the mapping matrix.
+The `warper()` function takes as inputs an image, as well as the mapping matrix.
 I chose the hardcode the source and destination points in the following manner:

 ```python
 src = np.float32(